nalexandru/NekoEngine/README.md

 3. Build NekoEngine.xcodeproj

 #### Notes
-* It has only been tested on a M1 Mac Mini / iPhone 11.
+* It has only been tested on M1 machines / iPhone 11.

 ## 3rd Party libraries